zohayer-mehtab/attentive-subtab-fraud-detection/README.md

 $$\hat{Z} = \text{LayerNorm}(Z + \text{MHSA}(Z, Z, Z)), \qquad z_f = \frac{1}{K}\sum_{i=1}^{K}\hat{Z}_i$$

-This is the single architectural change the ablation study isolates most cleanly (Section 5.3 below): it is the only component in the two-track ablation with a statistically significant effect on all three headline metrics.
+This is the single architectural change the ablation study isolates most cleanly (Section 5.3 below): it has a statistically significant effect on AUROC and PR-AUC, with recall improving in the same direction but falling just short of significance (p ≈ .06).

 ![Multi-head self-attention fusion detail](assets/mhsa_fusion.png)